umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Custom-Markup/index.md

 - `AdditionalSettings` - a dictionary of the settings keys and values populated for the form field.
 These can be retrieved in typed form by key using e.g. `Model.GetSettingValue<int>("MaximumLength", 255);`.

-The following are avaialble on the model but only populated for fields that support file upload:
+The following are available on the model but only populated for fields that support file upload:

 - `AllowAllUploadExtensions`- a boolean indicating whether all file extensions are permitted for upload.
 - `AllowedUploadExtensions`- a collection of strings indicating the file extensions that are permitted for upload.